 Looking to visit Europe in early spring?
 Good news: you'll likely score a good deal on airfare.
 Expect to find discounted flights to major European cities, including Amsterdam, Paris, and Frankfurt.
 However, before you book, be sure to use an airfare comparison tool (we love Google’s Matrix Airfare Search) to help you find the best deals.
 You can also search for flights using ShermansTravel's TravelSearch.

 By mid-May, Europe’s rivers will begin to jam up with ships — and with them come large crowds.
 If you visit in early spring, though, you’ll notice shorter lines, fewer crowds, and less congestion.
-Note: The one exception is Easter week (April 15-21, 2019 and April 6-12, 2020), when tourists and locals alike converge in droves.
+Note: The one exception is Easter week, when tourists and locals alike converge in droves.

 If you sail aboard an early spring European river cruise, expect to see lots of lush, bright greenery all around you: from the delicate buds of Belgium’s willows, to the terraced hillside vineyards of Portugal’s Douro Valley, to the leafy slopes along the Rhine and Danube.
 And while all that green is certainly captivating, it’s generally caused by April showers — so be sure to pack an umbrella and a raincoat.
 When the sun shines, expect a mix of rays and raindrops, which makes for postcard-worthy snapshots of some of Europe’s most enthralling landscapes.